Serving patients from Los Gatos, San Jose, Saratoga and the surrounding areas

 At your next visit, the permanent dental crown is placed on your tooth.
 Before sending you on your way, Dr. Lippi ensures the bite and fit of your new dental crown are precise as it should be.
 Once the dental crown is in place, your teeth and bite should look and feel natural.
 Your dental crown is ready for biting and chewing immediately following your appointment.
 Keep in mind that it is important to maintain proper oral hygiene to ensure the health and longevity of your dental crown.

 To schedule your next appointment, contact Dr. Lippi’s office today.
-We welcome patients from Campbell, Los Gatos, San Jose, and Saratoga, California.
+We welcome patients from Los Gatos, San Jose, Saratoga and the surrounding areas.